mirsaeedi/Mailzory/README.md

 * Sendig email with default configurations

-Mailzor uses SmtpClient for sending emails, but as you can see there is no sign of SmptClient in the following snippet.
-In this case Mailzor uses [mailSettings](https://msdn.microsoft.com/en-us/library/w355a94k(v=vs.110).aspx) in your web.config (or app.config) for configuring the SmtpClient.
+Mailzory uses SmtpClient for sending emails, but as you can see there is no sign of SmptClient in the following snippet.
+In this case Mailzory uses [mailSettings](https://msdn.microsoft.com/en-us/library/w355a94k(v=vs.110).aspx) in your web.config (or app.config) for configuring the SmtpClient.

 ```c#
 // template path